kyma-project/eventing-auth-manager/README.md

 ![eventing-auth-manager-overview](./doc/overview.svg)

 A Kyma CR is created for each runtime.
-The eventing-auth-manager watches the creation and deletion of Kyma CRs.
-When a Kyma CR is created, the controller creates an EventingAuth CR.
+The Eventing Auth Manager watches the creation and deletion of Kyma CRs.
+On the creation of a Kyma CR, the Eventing Auth Manager creates an EventingAuth CR.
-The reconciliation of the EventingAuth CR will create an application in the IAS and the secret with the credentials on the runtime.
+The reconciliation of the EventingAuth CR will create an application in IAS using the [Application Directory REST API](https://api.sap.com/api/SCI_Application_Directory/) and the secret with the credentials on the managed runtime.
-When the Kyma CR is deleted, the controller deletes the application in the IAS, the secret on the runtime, and the EventingAuth CR.
+When the Kyma CR is deleted, the controller deletes the EventingAuth CR.
+On the deletion of the EventingAuth CR the Eventing Auth Manager deletes the application in IAS and the secret on the runtime.

 ![controller-flow](./doc/controller-flow.svg)